-Many companies are investing heavily in analytics and business intelligence.
-But some are beginning to wonder whether these efforts will ever return the value they were hoping for.
-Analytics yield zero value until they’re used to improve decisions – hence the importance of what we call decision analytics.
+It’s one thing to invest in analytics and business intelligence.
+But analytics yield no value until they’re used to improve decisions – hence the importance of what we call decision analytics.

-Some analysts aim to substitute data for judgment in business decisions.
-Certainly, large quantities of data, from online and offline sources, along with powerful analytic tools, can greatly improve the information available for effective decisions.
+It’s tempting to substitute data for judgment in business decisions.
+Certainly, large quantities of data, along with powerful analytic tools, can improve the information available for effective decisions.

-We have plenty of data, but our sophisticated tools won’t eliminate uncertainty.
-Markets are increasingly volatile; the competitive landscape evolves rapidly; customers leave; new markets appear; new technologies cannibalize old ones.
+But even when we have plenty of data, our sophisticated tools won’t eliminate uncertainty.
+Markets are increasingly volatile–the competitive landscape evolves rapidly, customers migrate, new markets appear, and new technologies replace old ones.

-In these situations, insights from data are not enough.
-The intuition and judgment of experienced executives, sales managers, and market analysts are more important, not less.
-You need tools that let you combine the most informative descriptive and predictive analytics with the expert judgment of your best people.
+Insights from data are not enough.
+The intuition and judgment of experienced executives, sales managers, and market analysts are also necessary.
+You need tools that let you combine the most informative descriptive and predictive analytics with the expert judgment of your team members.